owlbarn/tutorial/book/case-recommender/README.md

 Collaborative Filtering (CF), which was first coined in 1992, is a thriving research area and also the second alternative solution.
 Recommenders built on top of CF exploit the similarities in users' rankings to predict one user's preference on a specific content.
 CF attracts more research interest these years due to the popularity of online shopping (e.g., Amazon, eBay, Taobao, etc.) and video services (e.g., YouTube, Vimeo, Dailymotion, etc.).
-However, recommender systems need user behaviour rather than content itself as explicit input to bootstrap the service, and is usually constrained within a single domain.
+However, recommender systems need user behaviour rather than content itself as explicit input to bootstrap the service, and are usually constrained within a single domain.
 Cross-domain recommenders have made progress lately, but the complexity and scalability need further investigation.

 Search engines can be considered as the third alternative though a user needs explicitly extract the keywords from the page then launch another search.
 The ranking of the search results is based on multiple ranking signals such as link analysis on the underlying graph structure of interconnected pages such as PageRank.
 Such graph-based link analysis is based on the assumption that those web pages of related topics tend to link to each other, and the importance of a page often positively correlates to its degree.